koskev/brouter-web/README.md

 # brouter-web
 This is just a basic fork with updated dependencies and a container image.
+Seems like there is more broken, than I thought.
+Currently not really useable.
+Need to debug later

 Web client (by [@nrenner](https://github.com/nrenner) and [contributors](https://github.com/nrenner/brouter-web/graphs/contributors)) for the BRouter routing engine (by [@abrensch](https://github.com/abrensch)).